Laplacian of the indicator: Proof of the surface delta prime function

 Here 1a<x<b is the indicator function of the domain a < x < b.
 The indicator equals one when the condition in its subscript is satisfied, and zero otherwise.
 In this calculation, two integrations by parts (combined with the fundamental theorem of calculus as shown above) show that the first equality holds; the boundary terms are zero when a and b are finite, or when f vanishes at infinity.
 The last equality shows a sum of outward normal derivatives, where the sum is over the boundary points a and b, and where the signs follow from the outward direction (i.e. positive for b and negative for a).
 Although derivatives of the indicator do not formally exist, following the usual rules of partial integration provides the 'correct' result.
 When considering a finite d-dimensional domain D, the sum over outward normal derivatives is expected to become an integral, which can be confirmed as follows:

 where the limit is of x approaching surface β from inside domain D, nβ is the unit vector normal to surface β, and ∇x is now the multidimensional gradient operator.
 As before, the first equality follows by two integrations by parts (in higher dimensions this proceeds by Green's second identity) where the boundary terms disappear as long as the domain D is finite or if f vanishes at infinity; e.g. both 1x∈D and ∇x1x∈D are zero when evaluated at the 'boundary' of Rd when the domain D is finite.
 The third equality follows by the divergence theorem and shows, again, a sum (or, in this case, an integral) of outward normal derivatives over all boundary locations.
 The divergence theorem is valid for piecewise smooth domains D, and hence D needs to be piecewise smooth.

 Thus the surface delta prime function (a.k.a.
 Dirac δ'-function) exists on a piecewise smooth surface, and is equivalent to the Laplacian of the indicator function of the domain D encompassed by that piecewise smooth surface.
 Naturally, the difference between a point and a surface disappears in one dimension.

 In electrostatics, a surface dipole (or Double layer potential) can be modelled by the limiting distribution of the Laplacian of the indicator.

 The calculation above derives from research on path integrals in quantum physics.

-Dirac surface delta function
+Proof of the surface delta function

 This section will prove that the (inward) normal derivative of the indicator is a surface delta function.